EFL Championship play-offs: Background

 In an attempt to persuade fans to return to the stadia, the Football League had rejected a £19 million television deal to broadcast matches live on the BBC and ITV before the 1985–86 Football League season with League president Jack Dunnett suggesting that "football is prepared to have a year or two with no television".
 In December 1985, the "Heathrow Agreement" was agreed which aimed to revitalise the financial affairs of the league.
 It was a ten-point plan which included a structural reorganisation of the league, reducing the top tier from 22 clubs to 20, and the introduction of play-offs to facilitate the change.
 The play-offs were introduced to the end of the 1986–87 Football League season.
-They were initially introduced for two years but with the proviso that if they were successful with the general public, they would be retained permanently.
+They were initially introduced for two years with the proviso that if they were successful with the general public, they would be retained permanently.

 History

 In the first two seasons, the team one place above the relegation zone in the First Division, along with the three clubs below the automatic promotion positions in the Second Division, took part in the play-offs.
 In the inaugural play-off final, First Division Charlton Athletic faced Second Division Leeds United but they could not be separated over the two home-and-away legs, so the tie was settled in a replay.
-Played at a neutral ground, St Andrew's in Birmingham, Charlton won the game 2-1 after extra time to retain their First Division status, while Leeds remained in the Second Division.
-The following season, Middlesbrough beat Chelsea 2-1 on aggregate, and replaced them in the First Division.
+Played at a neutral ground, St Andrew's in Birmingham, Charlton won the game 2–1 after extra time to retain their First Division status, while Leeds remained in the Second Division.
+The following season, Middlesbrough beat Chelsea 2–1 on aggregate, and replaced them in the First Division.
 The primary objective of the play-offs was achieved within the first two seasons, namely the reorganisation of the four leagues with 20 clubs in the first tier and 24 in the second to fourth tiers.
-However, the popularity of the play-offs was such that the post-season games were retained and the 1989 play-offs were first to feature four teams from the Second Division: Crystal Palace beat Blackburn Rovers 4-3 over two legs after extra time in the final.
+However, the popularity of the play-offs was such that the post-season games were retained and the 1989 play-offs were first to feature four teams from the Second Division: Crystal Palace beat Blackburn Rovers 4–3 over two legs after extra time in the final.